RinaKorca/MyPortfolioWebsite/README.md

 ## Features

 - Responsive and interactive design.
-- A fully functional contact form with validation.
+- A contact form with validation.
 - Light and dark mode toggle for better user experience.
 - Theme color change functionality to personalize the site.
 - Smooth animations and transitions for a modern look.